Photo of Lyndsay GortonPhoto of Rebecca Baden ChaneyPhoto of Peter J. EyrePhoto of Nicole Simonian

 Photo of Rebecca Baden Chaney Rebecca Baden Chaney

 Rebecca Baden Chaney is a partner in the firm’s Washington, D.C. office and is co-chair of the firm’s Transportation Practice.
-She is a member of the Mass Tort, Product, and Consumer Litigation and Product Risk Management groups, primarily serving clients in the transportation…
+Transportation, micromobility, consumer, and other product manufacturers lean on Rebecca Chaney’s keen understanding of the transportation and consumer product industries and the legal…

 Photo of Peter J. Eyre Peter J. Eyre